 Compared to point-to-point leased lines, MPLS IPVPN offers much more in the way of flexibility and scalability.
 The network can be optimised at different points with more or less available bandwidth to handle different traffic requirements (for example, the difference between a call centre handling large volumes of voice traffic, and a store mainly processing data through its EPoS terminals), or you can configure different security requirements at different points with a suitable firewall as part of your solution.

-Because of the intelligent routing offered by MPLS, speed and reliability on IPVPNs are ensured for all traffic, maximising efficiency and performance throughout the network.
-MPLS has long been used in network infrastructure design to increase stability, availability and to optimise performance across all IT assets.
+Because of the intelligent routing offered by MPLS, speed and reliability on IPVPNs are ensured for all traffic, maximizing efficiency and performance throughout the network.
+MPLS has long been used in network infrastructure design to increase stability, availability and to optimize performance across all IT assets.

 MPLS IPVPN services are more affordable, giving businesses a viable option for consolidation all IT and telecommunications traffic in the same place again.
 Quality of service for real-time applications is protected, while the increased efficiency of having a single service with a single point of control brings further savings in operational costs.